By Dave Shedloski

 “Through the years I have made a lot of changes, some for the sake of the members, some to improve the spectator experience, and some simply to make the golf course a better and stronger test,” said Nicklaus, who won his own event twice, in 1977 and ’84, victories he cherishes as much as his 18 major professional titles.
 “I’ve spent a ton of time here, but I haven’t changed the course radically.
 Like any designer, I want the course to show well, and be able to hold up against the game’s best players, so I have tried to find ways to preserve shot values.
 Muirfield Village, basically, is the same course that opened in 1974.
 It’s still a course where placing the ball in the proper areas is more important than power.
 I think that makes for more exciting golf.”

-Nicklaus arrived for this year’s 42nd edition of the Memorial on Friday and played 18 holes with his son, Jack II, on Saturday.
-He made three birdies.
-At age 77, he can still play a little.
-But mostly he was paying attention to what is out there, how the course is likely to play this week when 120 of the game’s best players descend on Central Ohio.
+Nicklaus still pays attention to what is out there, how the course is likely to play when the game’s best players descend on Central Ohio.

-“Obviously, Muirfield Village stands alone as something that means a great deal to me,” he said recently.
+“Obviously, Muirfield Village stands alone as something that means a great deal to me,” he said a couple years ago.
 “What it represents is my total vision as it relates to a golf course, a club, and a tournament.
 We have come a long way with it, and it’s a neat thing to have a dream and make it happen.”